Learn to Hunt

 Contact Information by County

 COLO - Story County Conservation (SCC) and the Iowa Department of Natural Resources (DNR) are partnering to renovate the remaining fishery in Hickory Grove Lake.
-The DNR will treat Hickory Grove Lake later this summer (pending workable weather conditions) with rotenone, a botanical pesticide, to eliminate the remaining fish population.
+The DNR will treat Hickory Grove Lake on August 4th (pending workable weather conditions) with rotenone, a botanical pesticide, to eliminate the remaining fish population.

 An attempt was made last fall/winter to drain and dry the lake basin to rid the lake of common carp, grass carp, and black bullhead.
 These injurious fish species reduce water clarity, destroy aquatic plants, and prevent the fishery from reaching its full potential.

-Rotenone is used world-wide and has been since the 1930’s.
+Rotenone is used world-wide and has been since the 1930s.
 It is a common tool that fisheries managers use for managing sport fish, improving water quality, and managing endangered species.
 Rotenone is a naturally occurring compound that comes from the roots of a tropical plant in the bean family.
-The DNR commonly uses the commercially available formulation, 5% Prenfish, which has been approved for fisheries management by the U.S. Environmental Protection Agency (EPA).
+The DNR commonly uses the commercially available formulation, 5 percent Prenfish, which has been approved for fisheries management by the U.S. Environmental Protection Agency (EPA).